 This is the sixth and final post covering the Healthy Aging Checklist, a set of six core activities that will help any older adult maintain the best possible health while aging.

 - Promote physical health.

-- Check for and address common senior health problems (such as falls, memory concerns, depression, incontinence, pain, isolation, polypharmacy).
+- Check for and address common aging health problems (such as falls, memory concerns, depression, incontinence, pain, isolation, polypharmacy).

 - Learn to optimize the management of any chronic conditions.

 - Get recommended preventive health services for older adults.

 - Address medical, legal, and financial advance care planning.